Some info on loudness

 There is more to mastering than making your music loud!

 A common misconception is that a loud ‘Radio Ready’ master will sound better and louder on the radio.
 The opposite is true.
-Radio uses large amounts of (multiband) compression, clipping and limiting and pushing those processors doesn’t help.
+Radio uses large amounts of compression, clipping, phase-rotation and limiting and pushing those processors doesn’t help.
 Radio-stations use processors like the Orban Optimod.
-This is a take out from the manual of one of those processors:
+This is a take out from a white paper from the people behind those processors.

 In case you are not convinced yet and you still want your master to be (too) loud, please consider this; Each song has its own loudness potential.
 The final loudness of a master is not only determined by the mastering process but is a matter of arrangement, production, recording and mix quality.
 A simple arrangement with just a few, but well-chosen sounds will always have more loudness potential than a big arrangement with a lot going on simultaneously.